Privacy Notice for Candidates

 How long will you use my information for?

-We will retain your personal information for a period of 6 months after we have communicated to you our decision about whether to appoint you to the role.
+We will retain your personal information for a period of 6 months after you apply for the position.
 We retain your personal information for that period so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment exercise in a fair and transparent way.
 After this period, we will securely destroy your personal information in accordance with our Data Retention Policy.

 Rights of access, correction, erasure, and restriction